ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 [[= product_name_cloud =]] is a cloud hosting platform that enables you to host your application in the cloud by using the [Platform.sh](https://platform.sh/) service.
 It also establishes the framework for the potential growth and improves project delivery.
-As a diverse Platform as a Service (PaaS), it's intended to let you to concentrate on the important things.
+As a diverse Platform as a Service (PaaS), it's designed to allow you to focus on the crucial things.

-[[= product_name_cloud =]] is a part of [[= product_name =]] - a software that is designed to provide your business with all the features, functionality, and support you need to transform your business for the digital age.
+[[= product_name_cloud =]] is a part of [[= product_name =]] - a software that is designed to provide your business with all the features, functionality, and support your need to transform your business for the digital age.

 ![Ibexa Cloud - part of Ibexa DXP](ibexa_cloud_dxp.png)